jexnator/starter-academic/content/post/WeeklyBlog/index.md

 On Thursday i prepared me for the last task in the module.
 It is about creating a presentation, where we deepen ourselves in a learned topic from the module.
 I have chosen the topic of optical disk storage.
 I tried to visualize the PowerPoint presentation with the help of the Wacom pen display, that we received from the school.
 This was a good exercise, because we will need this devive in the future.
 ![Wacom](wacom.jpg "<b>Wacom Pad |</b> Unsplash: Szabo Viktor") On Friday morning, I gave my presentation the final touches.
 Then at 11:15 AM I held my presentation about optical "disk storage".
 In my opinion the presentation did not go badly, but I focused me a little bit too much on the visual aspect of the slides than on the preperation.
-I also need to improve my english skills.<br>
+I also need to improve my english skills.
-Jim and John gave me some constructive feedback that I plan to implement in future presentations.
+Jim and John gave me some constructive feedback, that I plan to implement in future presentations.
 </p>